Image credit: TeamGantt

 The Trifurcated Leader

 Relatedly, leaders during crisis must meet the daily requirements of running the business, whatever it is, plus managing the crisis, while also identifying transformational opportunities for the post-crisis new normal—which requires operating across at least three domains simultaneously.
 It’s what I call the “trifurcated leader.
+Unfortunately, as noted in a recent HBR article, during crisis, it is typical to over-manage and under-lead, resulting in asymmetry from leaders in both effort and outcomes.

-As noted in the trifurcated model, one of the biggest differences between leading in a crisis vs. “normal” times is the responsibility to meet the emotional needs of people in the organization.
+As shown in the trifurcated model, one of the biggest differences between leading in a crisis vs. “normal” times is the responsibility to meet the emotional needs of people in the organization.
 Interestingly, international research by Gallup found that what matters most to employees in a time of crisis is that their leaders build trust, show compassion, support stability and provide hope.
 And they don’t expect leaders to be bullet proof or “perfect,” but they do expect them to be competent, prepared, empathetic, and have conviction about the path forward.
 One of the greatest challenges for traditional leaders now is that they are also expected to care about and support a purpose as much as the bottom line.
 If leaders want to have legitimacy they will have to authentically grasp and articulate the moral imperatives related to their roles.

 An irony of leadership during crisis is that if often requires a more directive approach than might be normally taken, but execution depends more on others.
 Relatedly, a leader’s communication skills grow in importance during crisis.
 The stakes are higher and the environment makes effective communication more difficult!